10 Popular Dog Breeds in Singapore Loved by Pet Owners

 poodle

 Personality: Poodles tend to be friendly and outgoing when appropriately socialized.
 They are eager to please and become very attached to their owners.
-The combination of intelligence, energy, easy-care coats, and affectionate behavior contribute to the popularity of poodles among dog owners in Singapore.
+The combination of intelligence, energy, easy-care coats, and affectionate behavior contributes to the popularity of poodles among dog owners in Singapore.

-Activity level: Poodles love being active and exercising from long walks or playing games and sports.
+Activity level: Poodles love being active and exercising, from long walks or playing games and sports.
 Their high energy makes them fun for active Singapore families.

 3. Pomeranian